juju/docs/src/en/command-changes.md

 # Command changes from 1.25 to 2.0

 !!!
-Note: These are provisional changes at the moment, not guaranteed
+Note: These are provisional changes at the moment, no guarantees!

 <style> table td{text-align:left;}</style>